 With the NHS in crisis, we just can’t afford any more alcohol duty cuts.

-We need your help – will you send a postcard to your MP asking them to take action on cheap alcohol?
+We need your help – will you ask your MP to take action on cheap alcohol?

 We are calling for alcohol duty to be increased by 2% above inflation.
 The duty escalator, which was in place between 2008 and 2012, did this and was highly effective in reducing harm: Alcohol-related deaths peaked in 2008 (the year it was introduced), fell significantly while it was in place, and have been flat since its repeal.

 Apart from bringing in extra money for the NHS and other public services, tackling cheap alcohol will also help to reduce the harm caused by it.